Location: Worcester, MA Category: Staff and Administrators Posted On: Fri Sep 15 2023 Job Description:

-As a live-in professional and essential member of the Student Affairs staff, the Community Director is responsible for managing and supervising the day-to-day community development and operations of a residential community of up to 500 first-year and/or upper-class students.
-The position reports to the Associate Director of Residential Life and Housing and supervises 8-15 student Resident Advisers.
+As a live-in professional and essential member of the Student Affairs staff, the Community Director is responsible for managing and supervising the day-to-day community development and operations of a residential community of up to 400-600 first-year and/or upper-class students.
+The position reports to the Assistant Director for Residential Education and supervises 10-15 student Resident Advisers.

-Under the leadership of the Associate Director, develop, implement and enhance a comprehensive Residential Experience model.
+Under the leadership of the Assistant Director, develop, implement and enhance a comprehensive Residential Experience model.

 Serve as a University Hearing Officer to facilitate student conduct proceedings.

-Be aware of and address student problems and assist students on an individual and group basis regarding personal, academic, and housing-related concerns.
+Be aware of and address student concerns and assist students on an individual and group basis regarding personal, academic, and housing-related concerns.
 Share information about issues to other staff and offices, as appropriate.

-Conduct weekly staff meetings and regular one-on-one meetings with Resident Advisers to share information and discuss student and Hall/House-related problems.
+Conduct weekly staff meetings and bi-weekly one-on-one meetings with Resident Advisers to share information and discuss student and Hall/House-related concerns.

 Provide leadership for students and staff to initiate, imï¿½plement, and evaluate educational, social, recreational, and community service programs for residenï¿½tial students.
 Actively encourage faculty and staff involvement.
 Implement and attend programs to provide maximum visibility in Halls.